10 Content Marketing Tips To Boost Sales, Drive Traffic, And Earn Trust

 I can use various types of advertising such as banners, paid search, or even TV commercials.
 Or I could start creating content related to sports, sports clothing, equipment, exercises, etc.

 The difference is that the latter contains information useful for my potential customers.
-Thus, content marketing has two crucial features.
+Thus, digital content marketing has two crucial features.

 Secondly, I put references to my products in this content since I want to kindle the audience’s interest in my sportswear.
 I do promote the product, but not directly.